OssiB/hadoop-meetup/README.md

 second meetup
 =============
 ### Open data
-At first meetup we downloaded the data using command line tools  and  R. It was quite easy  because response from request was well formatted csv file.
-Now we will download the data from  page [asuntojen hintatiedot].
-Data or web interface to house price information is provided by Ministry of Enviroment and it was one of the first organisations who made data available for every one.
-One can make queries using for example city,postal code,room size as a parameter.
-If one  runs query with parameter Helsinki it will show results starting with houses which has room  size 1.
-By default search results are arranged by the time of sale.
-We also can sort results also by price,build year etc. After  clicking Rv header  results are sorted by build year.
-Now we copy link  [Palauta alkuperäinen järjestys] and we have  a starting point for our data scraping.
+At our first meetup we downloaded the data using command line tools  and  R. It was quite easy  because the response for the  request was a well formatted csv file.
+At our next meeting we  will download  data from    [asuntojen hintatiedot].
+The web interface for the house price information is provided by the Ministry of Enviroment which was one of the first organisations making it's data available for every one.
+Users can make queries related to, for example, city, postal code or room size.
+For example, if one runs a query with the parameter "Helsinki", the results will be shown arranged by the time of sale.
+The results can also be sorted by price, building year etc. After clicking Rv header, the results are sorted by the building year.
+After this we copy the link [Palauta alkuperäinen järjestys] and we have a starting point for our data scraping.
 ```
 http://asuntojen.hintatiedot.fi/haku/?c=Helsinki&cr=1&search=1
 ```
-If we want only apartments with 2 rooms inside Helsinki  url would be
+If we want only apartments with 2 rooms inside Helsinki the url would be
 ```
 http://asuntojen.hintatiedot.fi/haku/?c=Helsinki&cr=1&search=1&r=2
 ```
-But there are still too many  results for single page, so  we have to add page index to url
+But there are still too many results for a single page, so we have to add a page index to url
 ```
 http://asuntojen.hintatiedot.fi/haku/?c=Helsinki&cr=1&search=1&r=2&z=1
 ```